akash4426/SDN/readme.md

 🧠 **Machine Learning (XGBoost)** for DDoS attack detection and
 🤖 **Reinforcement Learning (PPO)** for autonomous mitigation decisions.

-Built as part of **20CYS303 – Computer Networks Lab**, this project demonstrates an intelligent SDN controller that automatically detects attacks and chooses the best mitigation action.
+Built as part of **20CYS303 – Computer Networks**, this project demonstrates an intelligent SDN controller that automatically detects attacks and chooses the best mitigation action.

 ---